ave-llan/grammar-graph/README.md

 guide.choices()       =>  ['that', 'befriended', 'loved', 'ate', 'attacked'] guide.choose('ate')

+// at any point, you can check the current construction guide.construction()   => ['the', 'squirrel', 'ate']

 // the next set of choices includes the empty string, which indicates this could be
 // a valid end to a construction. guide.choices()        => ['', 'the']